geekswagg/univention-corporate-server/doc/changelog/index.rst

 .. _maintained:

-* The following packages have been moved to the maintained repository of UCS:
+* The following packages have been moved to the maintained repository of |UCS|:

-  :program:`FIXME`
+  :program:`nvidia-graphics-drivers-tesla-535`

 .. _changelog-basic: